Isaac Newton (1642-1727) was a great mathematician and a great

 motions of the celestial bodies as well as of apples falling from

-trees.
-He used the 'force' terminology perhaps more readily
+or 'theoryless physics', and his main work used both the 'force' terminology perhaps more readily

 associated with Galileo-Descartes mechanics AND the 'attraction'

 theory, and allowed that gravity might be due to unseen signals

 acting across empty space in line with Gilbert's physics OR might be

 caused by the impact force of unseen ether particles or fluid in line

 with Descartes' physics.
 But privately Newton certainly seems to have judged the evidence to favour Gilbertian action-at-distance signal physics